What Is Demand Generation?

 What's the difference between demand generation and brand marketing?

 Brand marketing builds broad awareness and perception, while demand generation focuses specifically on driving purchase intent and sales pipeline.
 Demand generation is more tactical and measurable, with direct connections to revenue outcomes.
-However, strong brand marketing supports demand generation by establishing credibility and differentiation in crowded B2B categories.
+Strong brand marketing supports demand generation by establishing credibility and differentiation in crowded B2B categories, so the two aren't in competition so much as they're in sequence.
 The key difference is measurement: demand generation tracks pipeline metrics while brand marketing tracks awareness and perception.

 How long does demand generation take to show results?